vimc/vimc.github.io/_posts/2022-06-27-VIMC-shortcourse.md

 **Location:** [The Møller Institute](https://www.mollerinstitute.com/), Cambridge, UK

+There is a short deadline for applications, which closes on **8th July 2022.**

 **[Apply now](https://forms.gle/AWrnX2yjMiXvjp5w8)** to learn how to build, interpret and estimate models for infectious disease dynamics and control through vaccination.